+Legislative Initiatives.
 In the 107th Congress, the Senate version of the FY2002 Foreign Operations Appropriations bill, H.R.
-2506, has a provision (Section 580) that would make available \$1.5 million for preliminary work for the Department of State and other agencies "to establish cooperation with appropriate agencies of the Cuba Government on counter-narcotics matters."
-The money is conditioned on a presidential certification that 1) Cuba has in place appropriate procedures to protect against loss of innocent life in the air and on the ground in connection with drug interdiction and that 2) there is no evidence of the involvement of the government of Cuba in drug trafficking.
+2506, had a provision (Section 580) that would have made available \$1.5 million for preliminary work for the Department of State and other agencies "to establish cooperation with appropriate agencies of the Cuba government on counter-narcotics matters."
+The money was conditioned on a presidential certification that 1) Cuba has in place appropriate procedures to protect against loss of innocent life in the air and on the ground in connection with drug interdiction and that 2) there is no evidence of the involvement of the government of Cuba in drug trafficking.
+The House version of the bill, however, did not include the Cuba drug cooperation, and the conference report was filed without the Senate provision.